• Skip to main content

 Of course, like many good things, the larger dial has its drawbacks, too.
 While there is lots of breathing space, the subsidiary seconds indicator now looks a little too close to the visual center of the dial making it look a tad weird: a common problem for dressy timekeepers that are powered by third-party movements.

 As I have already hinted, this new Trainmaster Standard Time (unlike a great number of vintage-styled wristwatches that were recently unveiled by Swiss watchmakers, that is) comes in a compact rose gold case that measures just over 39 millimeters in diameter.
-The choice of sizing makes this beautiful timekeeper one of the best choices for those seeking a true dress watch with vintage flavor.
-Although the device is powered by a mass-produced self-winding caliber that was never considered particularly thin, it measures only 10.5 millimeters top to bottom that, again, makes it comfortable if you happen to work in a company with strict dress code and plan to wear it with formal attire that also includes a shirt with tight cuffs.
+The choice of sizing makes this beautiful timekeeper one of the best choices for those seeking a true dress watch with vintage flavor. \

-Its setting crown, which is nicely decorated with the brand’s well-known logo, is a bit too large, but that was done for the sake of usability: it is just massive enough to be easily operated even to those with relatively short, stubby fingers.
+Its setting crown, which is nicely decorated with the brand’s well-known logo, is a bit too large, but that was done for the sake of usability: it is just massive enough to be easily operated even by those with relatively short, stubby fingers.

 All things considered, the watch makes an eclectic impression with its italicized, Breguet-styled Arabic numerals coming from the 18th century, plume-shaped hands reminding of Art-deco watches from the 1930s, and tritium gas tubes (whole 14 of them) looking deliberately high-tech.